Overview

 - To create the deploy request, go to the branch overview page for the branch you want to deploy.

-- Select the production branch you want to deploy to from the "Deploy to" dropdown.
+- Select the base branch you want to deploy to from the "Deploy to" dropdown.

 - (Optional) You can also create a deploy request from the PlanetScale CLI with the following command: